 🍴 More recipes like this one

-If you enjoyed this Hokkaido milk tea recipe, be sure to try some other delicious bubble teas:
+If you enjoyed this Hokkaido milk tea recipe, be sure to try some other delicious tea-infuse drinks:

 - Taro milk tea: A vibrant purple boba made with jasmine tea, taro root, milk, and tapioca pearls.